spence3033/CSE381-portfolio/README.md

 For each of the algorithms in Problems 4, 5, and 6 of Exercises 2.3, tell whether or not the algorithm is based on the brute-force approach.

+Problem 4:
+S = S + i^2
+As i goes to n?
+I'm not sure this is brute force or not.
+There is probably a simpler way however.

+Problem 5:
+I think we are iterating through an array for the min and max values, then getting the difference of them.
+I think it would be O(n).
+This one is brute force because you have to go through the entire array with no shortcuts.

+Problem 6:
+I think we are iterating through at array that is n * n.
+And I think we are going through all the values one by one.

+So it should be O(n^2)
+This one is brute force. becuase we are going through an array that is n*n and there are no shortcuts.

 ### 3.1 Problem 7

+A stack of fake coins There are n stacks of n identical-looking coins.
+All of the coins in one of these stacks are counterfeit, while all the coins in the other stacks are genuine.
+Every genuine coin weighs 10 grams; every fake weighs 11 grams.
+You have an analytical scale that can determine the exact weight of any number of coins.

+a.
+Devise a brute-force algorithm to identify the stack with the fake coins and determine its worst-case efficiency class.

+The brute force is check every coin to be counterfeit.
+So O(n^2).

+b.
+What is the minimum number of weighings needed to identify the stack with the fake coins?

+The minimum (I'm not sure if this is about being lucky in finding the right stack or having a algorithm that has the least searches), So you could find the stack on the first try.
+So 1 guess.
+But if it's about the worst senerio with the best algorithm, then it is O(n) becuase you only need to check one coin from each stack.

 ### 3.1 Problem 8

+Sort the list E, X, A, M, P , L, E in alphabetical order by selection sort.

 ### 3.1 Problem 9

+Is selection sort stable?
+(The definition of a stable sorting algorithm was given in Section 1.3.)

 ### 4.1 Problem 1